vacp2p/rfc/content/docs/rfcs/58/README.md

 * RLN-Same - RLN with the same rate-limit for all users;
 * RLN-Diff - RLN that allows to set different rate-limits for different users.

-It is important to note that by using large epoch limit value, users will be able to remain anonymous, because their `internal_nullifiers` will not be repeated until they exceed the limit.
+It is important to note that by using a large epoch limit value, users will be able to remain anonymous, because their `internal_nullifiers` will not be repeated until they exceed the limit.

 # Flow